nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LoyaltyLift home folder.

 **Q**: Why are orders deleted or missing after deleting a customer with `deletec`? <br>
 **A**: Orders are closely tied to a customer in LoyaltyLift.
 Once a customer has been removed, all of his/her orders needs to be cleared.